91104311/Portfolio/README.md

 #
 <img align="left" width="240" height="120" src="https://github.com/91104311/Portfolio/blob/main/Images/test.png"> [Customer Personality Analysis](https://github.com/91104311/Portfolio/tree/main/Customer%20Personality%20Analysis)

 The objective of this project is to perform customer clustering analysis using unsupervised machine learning methods.
-Customer personality analysis helps a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.
+Customer personality analysis helps a business to better understand its customers and makes it easier for them to modify products according to the specific behaviors of different types of customers.

 <!-- A/B Testing: Free Trial Screener  -->
 #